NREL/HPC/docs/Documentation/Development/Languages/Julia/julia_parallel.md

 Between the macro and the for loop is an optional reduction.
 Here we have used `+` but this can be any valid reduction operator including a user defined function.
 The values given to the reduction are the values of the last expression in the loop.

+!!! note
-**NOTE:** If we do not provide a reduction, `@distributed` creates a task for each element of the loop and schedules them on worker processes and returns without waiting for the tasks to complete.
+    If we do not provide a reduction, `@distributed` creates a task for each element of the loop and schedules them on worker processes and returns without waiting for the tasks to complete.
 To wait for completion of the tasks, the whole block can be wrapped with `@sync` macro.

 ### 4. `@spawnat` Macro